vuitsu/file_sorter/README.md

 # file_sorter
-> File sorter in python.
+> 📁 It sorts your files according to their extensions and stores them in a specific folder.